-In January of this year, my blog “New Year, New Estate Laws Are Here,” summarized the substantive changes to Ontario estate and trust law which came into effect on January 1, 2022.
+In January of this year, our blog “New Year, New Estate Laws Are Here,” summarized the substantive changes to Ontario estate and trust law which came into effect on January 1, 2022.
 These changes were significant, and we expected significant litigation to go along with them.

 So far, this abundance of litigation has not resulted in decided cases.
 One case considered the possibility of an outline of a will that was signed by the deceased and witnessed by two individuals being considered a will under the “substantial compliance” rule, but the reported decision is an interim one that did not decide the issue.

-At present, then, I can’t give you any guidance on how these laws are likely to be applied.
+At present, then, we can’t give you any guidance on how these laws are likely to be applied.
 However, in the interest of giving you some new (or new to you) laws to worry about, here is a round-up of some laws which can have a significant impact on a Canadian or Ontario estate plan or estate administration.

 Trust Reporting and Disclosure Rules